 19. Display Listening Programs

-You can use the netstat program for viewing which programs are actively listening for incoming network requests.
+You can use the Netstat program to view which programs are actively listening for incoming network requests.
 This is very useful since you can determine which programs are responsible for certain network activities from this output.

 $ netstat -ap | grep "http" $ netstat --all --program | grep "http"